 Network-specific image sizes and file types

 You can share images directly to the following networks.
-While we'd love to provide a list of each network's specifications, we know it may be a disservice because they can change specifications at any time.
+While we'd love to provide a list on this page of every network's specifications, we know it may be a disservice because they can change specifications at any time.

 Please click each network link to view the network's documentation for image specifications.